jrs-innovation-center/CODEcampAS/4-magic-eight-ball/dom-1.md

 # DOM Exercise 1

-In this exercise you will want to create a dom element and inject it.
+In this exercise, you will want to create a DOM element and inject it.